equinor/tagreader-python/README.md

 * diskcache

 ## Usage
-Tagreader easy to use for both Equinor internal IMS services, and non-internal usage.
+Tagreader is easy to use for both Equinor internal IMS services, and non-internal usage.
 For non-internal usage you simply need to provide the corresponding IMS service URLs and IMSType.
 See [data source](https://equinor.github.io/tagreader-python/docs/about/usage/data-source) for details.